MicrosoftDocs/msix-docs/msix-src/group-policy-msix.md

 ## Policies for blocking Microsoft Store and MSIX

-You may have your own requirements on how you want to configure app udpates from the Microsoft Store app.
-The Store app triggers updates for apps, including third-party apps as well as first-party apps such as Calculater and Photos.
+You may have your own requirements on how you want to configure app updates from the Microsoft Store app.
+The Store app triggers updates for apps, including third-party apps as well as first-party apps such as Calculator and Photos.
 If the Store app is removed from a computer, that can lead to no app updates on that computer.

 Here is the list of Store policies and how it impacts your MSIX packages.